dashpay/platform/packages/js-dash-sdk/docs/examples/receive-money-and-check-balance.md

 Having set up your `client` instance, you be able to access the `account` and `wallet` instance generated from your mnemonic.

-You can read more on [change my account](/examples/change-my-account) as by default, you are on the first BIP44 account.
+You can read more on [how to use a different account](/examples/use-different-account) as by default, you are on the first BIP44 account.

 ## Generate a receiving address